elmousse/jk-custom-wind-switch-time/readme.md

     <string>CustomWindSwitch=(1,2,2),(2,12.5,5,right)</string>
 </Tags>
 ```
-For example, for screen 1 you will get 2 seconds left, 2 seconds right.
+On this example, for screen 1 you will get 2 seconds left, 2 seconds right.
 And for screen 2, you will get 12.5 seconds wind right, and 5 seconds of no wind.

 It is a list (delimited by ',') of tuple.